INTRODUCTION TO THE KETOGENIC DIET

 HOW DOES THE KETO DIET WORK?

-Short for “ketogenic diet,” this diet is focused on minimizing your carb intake and increasing your fats to get your body to use your stored body fat to supply energy.
+Short for “ketogenic diet,” this diet minimizes your carb intake while increasing your fat intake.
+It forces your body to use body fat, to supply energy.
 The concept is that you get more calories from protein and fat and less from carbohydrates.
 You cut back most on the carbs that are easy to digest such as the simple carbs discussed earlier; sugar, pasta, rice, bread and starchy vegetables.
 This usually means eating no more than 50 grams of carbs a day.
 Some strict Keto people limit their carb intake to 20 grams per day.

 After about two to seven days of following the keto diet, your body goes into what is called ketosis.
 This is the state your body enters when there are not enough carbs available to supply your cells with energy.
 This is when you start making ketones, or organic compounds made in your liver that metabolize your fat to use as energy.

-Each person has to experiment to see how low their carb intake must be in order to stay in ‘ketosis”.
-This is usually done using keto sticks when first starting the Keto diet.
+Each person has to experiment, to determine their level of carb intake to stay in ‘ketosis”.
+Keto sticks help identify whether the body is in ketosis when first starting the Keto diet.
 They are inexpensive and you pee on a stick to see whether you are in ketosis.
 When you lower your carb intake, glucose levels, along with blood sugar levels, drop which in turn lowers insulin levels.
 This enables the fat cells to release the water they are storing.
 This explains why water weight loss often happens first.
 After this fat cells are enter the bloodstream and are then metabolized by the liver.

 By starving your body of carbohydrates your body stops producing insulin and consequently uses up the stores of fat on your body.